DavideOlivieri/progetto/README.md

 For the United States and Canada, events grouped by state are displayed. \
 These are among the best known genres:

->Sports | Baseball, Basketball, Boxing, Hockey \
+>Sports | Baseball, Basketball, Boxing, Hockey, Football. \
->Music | Classical, Hip-Hop/Rap, Blues, Dance/Electronic, Other \
+>Music | Classical, Hip-Hop/Rap, Blues, Dance/Electronic, Other. \
->Art & Theatre | Comedy \
+>Art & Theatre | Comedy. \
->Miscellaneous | Hobby/Special Interest Expos
+>Miscellaneous | Hobby/Special Interest Expos, Ice Shows, Fairs & Festivals.

 Optional parameter to be entered:
 > genre = param, if you want to search for another genre (default value = Basketball). \